- About Us

 Junior scholars, including students, post-docs and junior researchers (e.g. assistant professors), who want to expand their professional networks should apply for a NASA-MSU Professional Enhancement Award.

-Scholars who receive the awards give oral or poster presentations at the annual symposium of the U.S. Regional Association for the International Association for Landscape Ecology, or World Congress of the International Association for Landscape Ecology.
+Scholars who receive the awards give oral or poster presentations at an annual meeting of the U.S. International Association for Landscape Ecology.

 "Many promising junior scholars who are interested in research on landscape ecology may not be able to attend conferences and other professional events without financial assistance," said Jianguo "Jack" Liu, who holds the Rachel Carson Chair in Sustainability and is director of the Center for Systems Integration and Sustainability at Michigan State University.
 “This award program was set up to help them connect with leading researchers at an international and national event.
 This year it is 20 years old."

 NASA-MSU Professional Enhancement Awards (up to $700 each) are given each year to cover expenses associated with attending the symposium.
 Applications are judged based on the merits of the applicants' abstracts, financial needs, and professional backgrounds and goals.